Boston poised to begin condom giveaway in high schools

-Students at all Boston public high schools may soon be able to obtain free condoms at the front office - as long as they sit through a few minutes of counseling about safe sex - under a policy due to be voted on Wednesday by the school board.
+Students at all Boston public high schools will soon be able to obtain free condoms at school - as long as they sit through a few minutes of counselling about safe sex - under a policy approved Wednesday by the school board.

-Condoms are already available in 19 high schools with on-site health centers.
-The policy, up for a vote by the Boston School Committee, would expand distribution to all 32 high schools in the system.
+Condoms are already available in 19 high schools with on-site health centres.
+The policy, endorsed on a 5-0 vote by the Boston School Committee, expands distribution to all 32 high schools and their 17,000 students.

 Several U.S. urban districts, including New York and Los Angeles, make condoms widely available in high schools.
 So do many suburban school districts around Boston.

-The proposed expansion in Boston would not cost the district anything since the condoms are donated by public health agencies, district spokesman Lee McGuire said.
+The expansion in Boston will not cost the district anything since the contraception is donated by public health agencies, district spokesman Lee McGuire said.
+Schools will distribute the condoms on request, after a brief counselling session with the nurse or another staff member.

-The Archdiocese of Boston issued a statement calling condom distribution "misguided," but has not organized formal protests.
-No one testified against the policy at a public hearing this month, and McGuire said he expected little controversy at the Wednesday vote.
+The Archdiocese of Boston issued a statement calling condom distribution misguided, but did not organize formal protests.

 Bill Albert, chief program officer of the National Campaign to Prevent Teen and Unplanned Pregnancy, said parents often fear easy access to contraception will encourage teens to have sex earlier or more frequently.
 Studies have shown that isn't the case, he said.